vzaliva/opamdocker/README.md

 Simple Docker container to build and run OCaml project using dependencies installed via OPAM

+Usage:
+  * Pace our sources into _'src'_ directory.
-Do build container use _'docker_build.sh'_ script.
-To run it use _'docker_run.sh'_.
+  * Do build container use _'docker_build.sh'_ script.

-TODO:
+  * To run it use _'docker_run.sh'_.

+Customization (via editing _'Dockerfile'_):
+  * If you building outside Amazon AWS, comment out use of AWS repository
-  * Customization of list of extra OPAM packages installed
+  * Customize list of system packages installed.
-  * Customization of list of extr system packages installed (which might be required by respecive OPAM packages)
+  * Customize list of OPAM packages installed.
+  * If you are using other build system than _'omake'_ then customize build command.